evandersondev/darto/README.md

 - **Flexible Routing**
   Define routes with dynamic parameters (e.g., `/user/:id`) similar to Express.js, allowing easy extraction of parameters for RESTful API design.

+- **Sub-Routes**
+  Organize your routes into sub-routes for better modularity and maintainability.

 - **CORS and Custom Headers**
   Configure CORS and set custom HTTP headers to adhere to security policies and enhance communication.

 - **Input Sanitization and Basic Security**
   Incorporates input sanitization mechanisms along with basic protections to avoid injection attacks and mitigate denial-of-service (DoS) scenarios.

+- **WebSocket Support**
+  Integrates WebSocket support to facilitate real-time communication and interactive features in your applications.

 <br>

+This setup allows you to test your WebSocket connections by either using a WebSocket client directly or by creating an HTML page that connects to the server, enabling rich real-time interactions within your Dart web applications. 🎉

 ---